 Response B (no current sales experience): “Mark, this is an outside sales position, however, we offer paid training for the right individual.
 Are you open to a career change?”

 Response C (no resume): “Mark, we offer a fantastic opportunity for the right person.
 Our average reps make $35-60K a year, but we have a number of people making 6 figures.
 We offer benefits after 90 days and paid training.
 Does Friday work for you?”

-Response: “You’ll be meeting with homeowners to discuss our services and helping them achieve their goals.
+Response A: “You’ll be meeting with homeowners to discuss our services and help them achieve their goals.
 What’s your schedule like later this week?”

 Response: “Have you considered a career change?
 I’m sure you have to put in a lot of hours in that position.
 This job may be difficult at first but once you get rolling you may find there is a lot more flexibility and the pay is better.
 Can you swing by tomorrow morning to discuss it in more detail?”

-Response B: “Pay is 100% commission, however we offer a paid training program during your first month of $400 per week.
-After that you’ll make a straight 20% on our services.
+Response B: “Pay is 100% commission; however, we offer a paid training program during your first month of $400 per week.
+After that, you’ll make a straight 20% off our services.
 Average sales reps make between $700-1200 per week.
-If you’re good you can make 6 figures at this opportunity.”
+If you’re good, you can make 6 figures at this opportunity.”